-2 Intergroup Officers
+2. Intergroup Officer

-An Intergroup should appoint a Chair, Vice Chair, Secretary, Treasurer and members with other responsibilities as its officers.
+An intergroup should appoint a chair, vice chair, secretary, treasurer and members with other responsibilities as its officers.
 These officers should have an established period of sobriety, ideally not less than two years.
 It is recommended that they should serve for not less than two years and not more than three years.
 Careful consideration should be given to staggered rotation so that in the interest of continuity all the officers do not terminate their service at the same time.
-In the event of a vacancy occurring among the officers before the expiry of their term of office a member may be co-opted for a limited period of time until the next Intergroup meeting.
+In the event of a vacancy occurring among the officers before the expiry of their term of office, a member may be co-opted for a limited period of time until the next intergroup meeting.
 At this meeting the member co-opted, along with any others, could be recognised for formal nomination and possible election to this post.

-The officers can co-opt a member or members, either from GSRs or from Groups to perform a specific service such as organising a convention or convening a public meeting.
-The Intergroup may establish sub-committees for specific purposes.
+The officers can co-opt a member or members, either from GSRs or from groups to perform a specific service such as organising a convention or convening a public meeting.
+The intergroup may establish sub-committees for specific purposes.

-Duties of Officers
+Duties of officer